scribd/scribd.github.io/_posts/2021-04-26-integrating-airflow-and-okta.md

         }
     ]

-A special thanks to Greg Reznik for handling everything relared to Okta configuration
+A special thanks to Greg Reznik for handling everything related to Okta configuration

 ### Special Steps